-The things that seem so real will vanish in the light of eternity:
+The things that seem so real will vanish:

 20 As a dream when one awakes, so when you arise, O Lord, you will despise them as fantasies.

 When you have a dream, you wake up and what seemed so real now seems so silly.
 All of this is fading away.